Safety Moment - Wildlife Safety

 safety-wildlife-snake-grass

-What should I do if I get a snake bite?
+What should I do if I get, or witness, a snake bite?

 Step 1 – Secure the area